sdat2/sdat2.github.io/index.md

  - extreme value theory (EVT),
  - and machine learning (ML).

-I like to code, although I suspect that I am often verbose, and I do not write enough tests or comments.
+I like to code.
+I suspect that I am often verbose.

 Projects that I am currently involved in: